 To be eligible to apply you must be, or have been, a PhD or Masters student by research in a CRC Association member organisation, and be planning to submit your thesis in the next two years, or have already submitted within the past five years.
 For those who have submitted and are starting post-doctoral work, the application must be based on research conducted in a CRC or other CRC Association member organisation.

 There is a limit of 10 entries per CRC Association member organisation.
-Each application must include a letter of endorsement from your CRC’s CEO or Education Manager, or the Head of Department if you are from an affiliate member University.
+Each application must include a letter of endorsement from your CRC’s CEO or Education Manager, or the Head of Department if you are from a supporting member University.
 The letter can be in the form of an email, the application form only requires the text version.